 Policing strategies and practices increasingly incorporate geographic information systems (GIS) with advanced data analytics.
 For example, the practice of hot spots policing uses this technology to identify small geographic areas within a jurisdiction where crime has concentrated, allowing police agencies to better focus their limited resources.
 More recently, sophisticated analytical techniques have been applied to forecast crime.
-These forecasts may focus on place (where crime occurs) or on persons (individuals involved in a crime as perpetrators, victims, or witnesses).
+These forecasts may focus on place (where crime occurs) or on persons (individuals involved in a crime as those committing it, victims, or witnesses).
 Together with relevant interventions, this practice has been termed predictive policing.

 In 2012, as part of the second phase of a larger NIJ-funded project to study predictive policing, the Shreveport (Louisiana) Police Department (SPD) compared a predictive policing model focused on forecasting the likelihood of property crime occurring within block-sized areas, against a hot spots policing approach in a randomized, controlled experiment.

 SPD identified six districts with the highest levels of property crime in its jurisdiction and randomly selected three of them to implement the predictive policing approach that SPD had developed.
 The other three districts continued to use their existing hot spots-based approach.
 All of the districts received additional funding for overtime work to conduct special operations in targeted areas.

 Both the experimental and control districts employed interventions that involved the use of special operations to target property crime.
 The predictive policing approach targeted special operations to locations where property crime was forecast to occur.
 The hot spots approach targeted special operations to locations where clusters of property crimes had already occurred.

 Researchers from RAND conducted an evaluation of the program.
 At the end of the study, they found no significant differences in levels of property crime between the two groups.